 Expansion of the COVID-19 Benchmark Dashboard, an initiative led by international arts management consultants TRG Arts and U.K. arts data specialists Purple Seven, is supported in part by a grant from the National Endowment for the Arts to SMU DataArts, TRG Arts’ long-time partner in advancing the arts and culture sector.

 When the COVID-19 virus began spreading across the U.S., researchers at SMU DataArts responded by integrating datasets and building a framework for predicting ticket purchasing demand.
 Continually refined for over a year, this framework takes into account ticketing purchases, census data, COVID cases, vaccine rates, restaurant employment, and arts ticket prices to help organizations across the nation predict demand for in-person ticket purchases.
-Join our leading researchers for a behind-the-scenes look at how the model was developed and how early actual results compare with predictions.
-Participants will also receive a first look at a new tool that will allow cohort groups of organizations to submit their data for analysis within the model.
+Get a behind-the-scenes look at how the model was developed and how early actual results compare with predictions.

 Karthik Babu Nattamai Kannan, Ph.D., is an Assistant Professor of Information Technology and Operations Management at Cox School of Business, Southern Methodist University and the Donna Wilhelm Research Fellow at SMU DataArts.
 He studies how technological innovations are changing how people access the internet, consume digital entertainment and participate in e-commerce platforms.
 He also studies how retailers and art institutions can leverage mobile location data to improve their service operations.
 His research interests include location analytics, electronic/mobile commerce, and social media analytics.
 In his research, he uses empirical methods such as advanced econometrics, machine learning, field/natural experiments, etc., and optimization models to study large-scale datasets.